jcfitzpatrick12/spectre/README.md

 Any data stored in the directory specified by the SPECTRE_DATA_DIR_PATH environment variable will persist beyond the lifecycle of the `spectre-server` container.

 ### **Running the spectre-cli**
-The following commands assume your present working directory is the root for this repository (wherever you cloned it on your system).
+The following commands assume your present working directory is the root of this repository (wherever you cloned it on your system).

 1. Create then activate a Python virtual environment:
    ```bash